asetalias/blog/content/post/the-future-is-rusty.en.md

 #### Find me at @swarnimarun on [Twitter](https://twitter.com/swarnimarun) or [Github](https://github.com/swarnimarun).
 Or my blog at [swarnimarun.github.io](https://swarnimarun.github.io)

 PS: Hopefully the blog will be a little more lively when you all read it.
-Also have a rough log of my GSoC experience as a first year :P
+Also I will add a rough log of my GSoC experience as a first year :P